-The PC98 and other Japanese home computers are known for having obscure rarities available nowhere else, and Rusty by C-Lab is one such hidden gem.
+The PC-98 and other Japanese home computers are known for having obscure rarities available nowhere else, and Rusty by C-Lab is one such hidden gem.
 It's a brilliant, mysterious oddity, which everyone should try once, and is also - arguably - the kind of game which HG101 was founded on covering.
 The problem is, what can you say about a game which rips off Castlevania so hard that you could almost imagine it's a SNES emulator running a sprite-hack?
 Taking the whip-swinging mechanics of Super Castlevania IV, it combines it with the open-ended level structure of Vampire Killer on the MSX2, while mixing in bits and pieces from every other entry in the series, minus Simon's Quest and Symphony of the Night onwards.
+Some extremely close similarities to Dracula X: Rondo of Blood are especially uncanny, since both titles were released almost at the same time, but no interaction between the two teams during development has ever been proven, either.
 The biggest change is that instead of controlling a strong-willed muscle man in tight leather, you control a strong willed sexy woman in tight leather.
 Yes, the dominatrix archetype so beloved by the games industry is here in full force - and with a healthy amount of bare breasts in some places too.

 Another big difference is that being a computer game, the controls use the keyboard by default.
 Just imagine playing the Castlevania games using only a keyboard - as you'd expect it's infuriatingly difficult.
 So get JoyToKey and a USB digital controller if emulating, or a dedicated PC98 controller if using the real thing.
 Once you're over this hurdle though it controls fairly smoothly, with little noticeable lag, the ability to hold down attack for constant whip swings, plus running by holding a horizontal direction along with up.
 Jumping is still tricky, since not only is it linear like in Castlevania, but it doesn't always respond as you'd expect.
 Sometimes you'll be running along at full pelt only to perform a little hop and fail, other times you'll soar into the air to clear an obstacle.
 Generally though this isn't a deal breaker if you're aware of it and pay special attention to the trickier jumps.
 Something of special note also is that holding down jump and attack simultaneously unleashes a "power crash" move depending on the power up collected, exactly like the Dracula X games, either slowing down time, sending out exploding balls of energy, or granting temporary invincibility (with cool trail effects).